YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 DBBADUPGRDSTATE, Correcting conflicting values for fields describing database version upgrade state in the file header for region rrrr (ffff) - make fresh backups with new journal files immediately.

 Run Time Warning: This warning message in the operator log indicates region rrrr (file ffff) had an out-of-design combination of database upgrade conditions, which may have caused defective journal files and -online BACKUPs.
-GT.M automatically corrects this condition, but you should investigate the possible causes for such file header damage.
+YottaDB automatically corrects this condition, but you should investigate the possible causes for such file header damage.

 Action: Make fresh backups with new journal files immediately.